These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing symptoms as 'not that bad' or 'I manage fine'

-Why: Veterans often understate symptoms due to military culture, stoicism, or not wanting to appear weak.
+Veterans often understate symptoms due to military culture, stoicism, or not wanting to appear weak.
 This results in examiner documentation that does not reflect the true severity of the condition and leads to lower ratings.

-Do this instead: Describe how the condition affects you on your worst typical days, not your best.
+Instead: Describe how the condition affects you on your worst typical days, not your best.
 Be specific about what you cannot do, how long episodes last, what treatment you need, and how the condition has changed your life.

 Impact: All rating levels